IRS Tax Relief Help for Notices, Collections, and Back Taxes | Newline Tax

 We help qualified taxpayers negotiate legitimate IRS settlements.

-An Offer in Compromise (OIC) allows qualifying taxpayers to resolve IRS tax debt for less than the full amount owed — legally and permanently.
+An Offer in Compromise is a tax resolution option that may allow qualifying taxpayers to settle their IRS debt for less than the full amount owed.

 • income